Electrolytes for Muscle Recovery | Dr. Millie Lytle

 - Through sweat, vomiting, urine, and diarrhea

 When you exercise, your muscle fibers are tearing and repairing themselves.
-During the repair process, the muscle builds.
-When this happens, lactic acid is produced.
+During the repair process, the muscle builds and produces lactic acid.
 Acid is buffered alkalizing electrolytes.
 Electrolytes are minerals that help maintain alkaline pH and hydration, first in the intestines and then in the rest of the blood and tissues.
 Electrolytes include magnesium, potassium, calcium, sodium and bicarbonate.
 Taking a multi-mineral dietary supplement significantly increases the pH of the blood and urine.
 Adequate levels of magnesium, potassium and calcium in the blood are beneficial to address muscle cramping, charley horses and nerve pain.
 Atypical muscle contraction, such as arrhythmia, is also reduced with magnesium.

 Blood pressure physiology involves the mineral balance of sodium, potassium, magnesium, chlorine and calcium.
 Health promotion efforts from public health departments have highlighted the importance for the population to eat a low-salt diet, but have not emphasized the importance to balance salt intake with more alkalizing minerals such as potassium, calcium and magnesium.
 When these minerals are relatively low in the diet, the negative effects of too much salt become dire.
 In an acidic environment, blood pressure rises, heart beat becomes irregular and cardiac events can result.
 Increasing potassium and magnesium levels through supplementation can nutritionally support the over-excitability of the heart3.
 Men who die of a sudden ischemic heart attack have been shown to have very low levels of magnesium and potassium in the heart muscle as compared to others who had a heart attack, but who did not die4, suggesting that death as a result of cardiac arrest could be dependent on levels of electrolytes available.
 Ironically, it is diuretics that are prescribed for high blood pressure, which have the same known action of eliminating potassium as well as magnesium.
 The sudden magnesium deficiency as a result of diuretics could be the main cause of sudden death in heart failure patients5.